-Reports and dashboards in Salesforce and connected apps use session-level security.
-You can set policies requiring High Assurance on these types of resources.
-You can also specify an action to take when the session used to access the resource isn't High Assurance.
-The supported actions are:
+You also can set policies requiring High Assurance on reports, dashboards, and connected apps.
+And you can specify an action to take when the session that's used to access the resource isn't High Assurance.
+These actions are supported:

-- Block-Prevents access to the resource by showing an insufficient privileges error. - Raise session level-Prompts users to complete multi-factor authentication.
+- Block-Prevents access to the resource by showing an insufficient privileges error. - Raise session level-Prompts users to complete MFA.
 When users authenticate successfully, they can access the resource.
-For reports and dashboards, you can apply this action when users access reports or dashboards, or just when they export and print them. - Warning: Raising the session level to High Assurance by redirecting the user to complete multi-factor authentication isn't a supported action in Lightning Experience.
-If your org enabled Lightning Experience, and you set a policy that requires a High Assurance session to access reports and dashboards, Lightning Experience users with a standard session are blocked from reports and dashboards.
+For reports and dashboards, you can apply this action when users access reports or dashboards, or just when they export and print them. - Warning: Raising the session level to High Assurance by redirecting the user to complete MFA isn't a supported action in Lightning Experience.
+If you enable Lightning Experience and set the High Assurance session policy requirement, Lightning Experience users with a standard session are blocked from reports and dashboards.
 Also, they don't see the icons for these resources in the navigation menu.
 As a workaround, users with a Standard Assurance session can log out and log in again using an authentication method that is defined as High Assurance for their org.
 Then they can access reports and dashboards.
-Or, they can switch to Salesforce Classic, where they're prompted to raise the session level when they attempt to access reports and dashboards.
+Or they can switch to Salesforce Classic, where they're prompted to raise the session level when they attempt to access reports and dashboards.